 Julien-Pierre Houle (MSc, co-advised with Alexandre Blais)

-Students with relevant background and a strong interest in these areas are welcome to apply.
+Students with relevant backgrounds and a strong interest in any of these areas are warmly encouraged to apply.

 Given the interdisciplinary nature of our work, students with a strong background in one or more of the three core disciplines––physics, computer science, or math––are encouraged to apply.
 While prior knowledge of quantum computing is certainly a plus, it’s not a strict requirement.
 Experience or knowledge in areas like algorithms, theory of computation, machine learning, numerical methods and analysis, quantum physics, and solid coding skills are highly desirable.